gaciksasa/LipoDoc/readme.md

 }
 ```

+> **Important**: Before running the application, ensure you've configured the loopback addresses (127.0.0.2 and 127.0.0.3) as described in the "Configuring Additional Local IP Addresses" section below.

 ### Running the Application

 1. Clone the repository
 2. Update the database connection string in `appsettings.json`
+3. Configure the required loopback IP addresses (127.0.0.2 and 127.0.0.3) as described in the "Configuring Additional Local IP Addresses" section below
-3. Apply database migrations:
+4. Apply database migrations:
    ```
    dotnet ef database update
    ```
-4. Run the application:
+5. Run the application:
    ```
    dotnet run
    ```

-The application will start, and the TCP server will begin listening on the configured IP address and port.
+The application will start, and the TCP server will begin listening on the configured IP address (127.0.0.2) and port (5000).

 ## Key Components